hevmarriott/DNAscanv2/README.md

 ```bash
 path_samtools = "path/to/miniconda3/envs/DNAscan-env-name/bin/
 ```
-NOTE: if using Miniconda3, paths to all binary dependencies end in bin/
+NOTE: if using Miniconda3 to install dependencies, paths to all binary dependencies end in bin/ as shown above.

 ##### Download Annovar